stripe-archive/checkout-remember-me-with-twilio-verify/blog/stripe-checkout-twilio-verify.md

 ![Screenshot of options](./images/cli-samples-create.png)

-Next, navigate into the newly created smaple folder and install the dependencies:
+Next, navigate into the newly created sample folder and install the dependencies:

 ```bash
 cd checkout-remember-me-with-twilio-verify/server